Custom maps and websites

-In partnership with the Nike Foundation and the UN Foundation, Maplecroft has launched Girls Discovered: Global Maps of Adolescent Girls.
+In partnership with the Nike Foundation and the UN Foundation, Verisk Maplecroft has launched Girls Discovered: Global Maps of Adolescent Girls.

 Girls Discovered is a comprehensive source of maps and data on the status of adolescent girls worldwide.
 The website enables users to view, download and print over 200 maps and datasets, as well as create their own maps by overlaying two different datasets.
 Users can learn more about the challenges facing adolescent girls by taking a journey through the childhood and adolescence of Sunita, an Indian girl from Orissa.

 Downloadable 'Action Guides' demonstrate how practitioners can use the data on Girls Discovered to make a meaningful impact on the lives of girls.
 This one-stop shop for information on adolescent girls is sourced from organisations operating in the public interest, and is meant for researchers, practitioners, advocates, policy-makers and the public: anyone who seeks change for the world's 600 million adolescent girls.

 Verisk Maplecroft, in collaboration with the North Star Alliance, is producing maps of wellness centres for truck drivers at major truck stops and border crossings in Africa, India and Asia.

 The roadside health clinics are established by the North Star Alliance to mitigate the spread of HIV/AIDS through the provision of Voluntary Counseling and Testing (VCT) as well as education, awareness raising and free condom distribution.
 Verisk Maplecroft worked with NSF in the initial mapping of existing road networks, local HIV prevalence rates and the modelling of HIV spread across Africa.
 This information was used to inform the location of wellness centres and is now being expanded to equip truck drivers and local communities with information needed to locate and access these clinics.